DanielAlejandroGuerrieri/restApi/README.md

 https://www.getpostman.com/collections/ef53aa3695c50c302652

-To access the different routes, you must enter the '/login' route to obtain a token and use it as a header:
+To access the different routes, you must enter the '/login' with this body:
+  {
+    "username": "Britney",
+    "password": "s3cr3t"
+  }

+and use it as a header:
 "Authorization": "Bearer $ {token}"
 In the alls routes.

+The servers run in http://localhost:8080 for defect, will be change in the file .env